advpetc/blog/content/posts/how-do-I-create-this-site.md

 ## Design your layouts

-If you are using others' themes (which I do), you just need to know two different layouts for your blog:
+If you are using others' themes (which I do), you need to know two different layouts for your blog:
 1. single.html
 2. list.html